 Discounts are also available.
 Senior citizens with ID can enjoy 20 percent off.
 Children with ages six to 12 years old will only need to pay half the price, while children ages 5 years old and below are free of charge.

-To book your trip, email firstname.lastname@example.org and indicate your date of visit.
+To book your trip, email firstname.lastname@example.org.
+Make sure that you indicated your date of visit.

 Things to do in Danjugan Island

 Being an ecotourism destination, Danjugan Island will bring you closer to nature while feeding your thirst of adrenaline-pumping activities.
 The island will revive your passion for environmental protection and fortify your love for Mother Earth.
 The experience will surely inspire you to participate in other ecological advocacy.